 Kombucha is a naturally fermented sweet tea discovered thousands of years ago in Asia.
 Its popularity is growing today because of its health benefits, delicious taste and ease of preparation.

 You will see, making kombucha at home is easy, fast and delicious!

 - Add a kombucha scoby (starter).

 - Let if ferment on the counter for a few days.

 - Enjoy your deliciously fizzy, probiotic-rich fermented drink!

 - Fermentation: 5 to 15 days

-- Wide opening jar (4 liters or more)
+- Wide opening glass jar (4 liters or more)

-- Fabric and elastic to cover the mouth of the container
+- Cotton filter and elastic to secure around the mouth

 - Place the tea bag in the jar.